-Can inbound marketing really benefit manufacturers?
+Can inbound marketing benefit manufacturers?
 It’s a question we hear often.
-While many industrial manufacturers continue to rely on traditional outbound selling tactics (tradeshows, trade journals and cold calling, to name a few), more and more companies are embracing inbound marketing to reach new potential buyers.
+While many industrial manufacturers continue to rely on traditional outbound selling tactics (tradeshows, trade journals, and cold calling, to name a few), more and more companies are embracing inbound marketing to reach new potential buyers.

-Now more than ever, buyers are relying on Google to find their next essential machine part, conveyor belt, or non-slip mat.
-That doesn’t mean that traditional methods of marketing are no longer valid; it means that your approach to marketing should change as buyer behavior changes.
+Now more than ever, buyers rely on Google to find their next essential machine part, conveyor belt, or non-slip mat.
+That doesn’t mean that traditional marketing methods are no longer valid; it means that your marketing approach should change as buyer behavior changes.

 If you’ve decided to use HubSpot to help manage your inbound marketing efforts, then you’re already on your way to a successful inbound marketing strategy.
 But before you launch your first campaign, you’ll want to make sure you’ve fully set up your HubSpot portal.

 → On the fence about Hubspot?
 Read: Why Go Hubspot?
 8 Unique Reasons for Businesses to Make the Switch

 Here are some expert HubSpot setup tips for the manufacturing industry so you can begin to build a digital inbound marketing machine:

 If you have a database of subscribers, leads, and customers, be sure to upload them into HubSpot.
 By doing this, you'll be able to:

 The lead intelligence delivered through HubSpot is vital for keeping tabs on your contacts and knowing which content they're interested in, allowing you to continue to provide material that matters to them most.